cocomelonc/cocomelonc.github.io/_posts/2022-02-07-mem-forensics-1.markdown

 ![injection](/assets/images/39/2022-02-08_19-11.png){:class="img-responsive"}

-This is a self-researching of memory forensics via Volatility Framework.
+This is a result of my own research on memory forensics via the Volatility Framework.

 ### memory forensics